 Do you work with children?

-While I enjoy children, I do not have training or experience in providing therapy to them.
-Therefore, I work with college-aged adolescents and older.
+While I enjoy children, I do not have training or experience to provide therapy to them.
+Therefore, I work with adults 18 years old and older.

 Do you provide therapy to couples and/or families?